camilocc/xmpp_resident_po/README.md

 # xmpp_resident_po

-Please, contribute with ca2@livecoding.tv chat room bot translations.
+Please, contribute with ca2@livecoding.tv chat bot.

-You can add or translate these .po files.
+You can add or translate these .po files for your language.

-It uses ca2 framework at "resident" Multimedia Chat Bot.
+"resident" Multimedia Chat Bot made with ca2 framework.